simonf-dev/akcie/README.md

 1. Adding option for fees to the operations.
 2. Supporting more languages and base currencies.
 3. Adding backward possibility to generate portfolio and no need to generate it manually anymore (blocked by higher number of API calls and subscription)
-4. Support for cloud storage (easy setup and option to use tool across more systems without manual import/export)
-5. Adding option to track other investments except stocks/cryptocurrencies/dividends.
+4. Adding option to track other investments except stocks/cryptocurrencies/dividends.

 Be free to open issue or ask me, if you want to know something or you want to help with the project.